Plumsail/forms-docs/source/javascript/fields-sp.rst

     *   -   **widget**
         -   Returns jquery-object lying under the Vue-component.

-            For Single choice Lookup it is |LookupKendo|.
+            For Single choice Lookup it is |LookupKendo| widget.

-            For Multiple Choice Lookup it is |LookupKendoMulti|.
+            For Multiple Choice Lookup it is |LookupKendoMulti| widget.
         - .. code-block:: javascript

                 fd.field('Lookup').widget;